pppp606/claude-term/README.md

 ### File Sending Issues
 - Ensure Claude Code is connected (you see the interactive prompt `>`)
 - Check that files exist before sending: `ls path/to/file`
-- Use `/active` to see which files Claude can access
-- Try `/browse` for interactive file selection with preview
+- Use `/browse` for interactive file selection with preview

+### Prompt Sending Issues
+- Verify WebSocket connection is established (no connection errors)
+- Check that templates are loaded (you see "Loaded X templates" message)
+- Use `/templates` to list available templates
+- Test basic prompts first: `/prompt Hello Claude`
+- For context prompts, ensure files exist before including them

 ### CLI Tool Dependencies (Optional)
 ```bash